Engee documentation

 Notebook

-Creating a seq2seq model for a regression problem
+Creating a seq2seq model for a regression task

 In this example, we will train a deep neural network to predict the remaining life of a gas turbine engine.

-The CMAPSSData open dataset stores simulated engine data: 100 training examples and 100 validation examples.
-The training data contain time series consisting of a sequence of measured parameters recorded from start-up to failure occurrence.
-The validation data are cut off before a failure event occurs.
+The CMAPSSData open dataset stores simulated engine operation data.: 100 training examples and 100 validation examples.
+The training data contains a time series consisting of a sequence of measured parameters recorded from startup to failure.
+The validation data is terminated before the failure event occurs.

 • 1: Engine number